June 20, 2022

 It’s the season of backyard hangs, family BBQs, graduation parties, and cocktail hours.
 While you’re freshening up your wine rack and stocking the freezer with prime cuts of meat, don’t forget to update your condiment stash in the fridge and pantry.
 Because while you can absolutely make ketchup, barbecue sauce, and mustard from scratch, it might not be the first DIY project on your summer bucket list, and that’s where we come in.

 Condiments (think mustard, soy sauce, or barbecue sauce) are typically added after cooking, and they accessorize a plate the same way a pair of earrings finishes your outfit.
 In short, condiments are simply non-negotiable for some dishes.
 (Would you eat a burger without ketchup or special sauce?
 Definitely not.)
-The word comes from the Latin condire, meaning ‘to preserve or to season’, and was first used in English to describe ‘pickling fluid, seasoning’ in the middle of the 15th century.
+The word comes from the Latin condire, meaning ‘to preserve or or season’, and was first used in English to describe ‘pickling fluid, seasoning’ in the middle of the 15th century.
 Condiments are enjoyed around the world and many cuisines are associated with specific versions, like Parmesan in Italy or soy sauce in Japan.

 The short answer: not always.
 Using your sleuthing skills on nutrition labels is important when choosing condiments, because many conventional options include not-so-great ingredients like hydrogenated oils or added sugar.
 But at Thrive Market, our high standards means better-for-you condiments are available for every diet.